shomah4a/pycon-tw-slide/index.rst

 - Sprint(Hack-a-thon)

 ..
+   Theme of PyCon JP 2011 is "Meetup".
-   We have prepared the many time for talking between participants.
+   We have prepared many time for talking between participants.
-   Because, Typicaly Japanese are so shy.
+   Because, Typically Japanese are so shy.
    Me too, of course.
+   It's so fun.

 .. figure:: /_static/photos/lunch-state.JPG